rdkcentral/meta-bolt-distro/meta-bolt-app-examples/README.md

 ```
 ## Building the example applications as bolt package

-To create the bolt packages for the examples, follow the same steps as described in the
+To create the bolt packages for the examples the base package needs to available in the package store.
+Refer to the [building the base boltpackage](https://github.com/rdkcentral/meta-bolt-distro?tab=readme-ov-file#building-the-base-bolt-package) section to generate the base package and setting up the package store.

-[OCI image building instructions for examples](#OCI-image-building-instructions-for-examples) chapter, but instead calling `bitbake <target>`,
+Follow the same steps mentioned in the [OCI image building instructions for examples](#OCI-image-building-instructions-for-examples) chapter to setup and build the example applications, but instead calling `bitbake <target>`,
-use the [bolt tool](https://github.com/rdkcentral/bolt-tools/tree/main/bolt) as follows:
+use the [bolt tool](https://github.com/rdkcentral/bolt-tools/tree/main/bolt) to create bolt packages for the applications.

 ```
 bolt make wayland-egl-test
 bolt make wayland-egl-test-input